Notes on solving and playing peg solitaire on a computer

 \subsection{The storage inefficiency}

 We note from Figure~\ref{fig7} that the minimum code 28 must lie in $\winning_3^1$, $\winning_3^2$ and $\winning_3^3$ because this mincode() can appear during all three complement problems.
 This indicates that winning board positions for different complement problems will share members, and not just occasionally.
-In fact, $\winning_n^1$ and $\winning_n^2$ have almost all of their elements in common.
-This is not really a problem on the 15-hole triangular board, because these sets are small.
-It becomes more of a problem for the 21-hole triangular board, and the 33-hole cross-shaped board.
+In fact, $\winning_n^1$ and $\winning_n^2$ have almost all of their elements in common (we will see why soon).
+This is not really a problem on the 15-hole triangle board, because these sets are small.
+It becomes more of a problem for the 21-hole triangle board, and the 33-hole cross-shaped board.
 We will discuss solutions to this problem in the next section.